Water treatment cycle poster

 Legal Eagle Drawing

-I’m not really what they call a professional reviewer.
-I receive no compensation other than the joy of giving good reviews for my fave art supplies.
+I’m not what they call a “professional reviewer.”
+But I am a professional artist who enjoys reviewing products.
+I receive no compensation other than the joy of sharing my favorite supplies.

 Draw Like Keith Haring